AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/customize-workfront/create-manage-custom-forms/edit-a-custom-field.md

 user-type: administrator
 product-area: system-administration
 navigation-topic: create-and-manage-custom-forms
-title: Add or edit a custom field, section break, or widget
+title: Add or Edit a Custom Field, Section Break, or Widget
 description: You can edit the properties of a custom field, section break, or widget that is used in custom form in your Adobe Workfront instance.
 These include the item's label, name, instructions, and so on.
 author: Lisa
 feature: System Setup and Administration, Custom Forms